vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/6.describe/readme.md

 C:\Users\ganesv2

-kubectl get services
+kubectl get services -n mac-cpp

-Error from server (Forbidden): services is forbidden: User "u-5atut5g647" cannot list resource "services" in API group "" in the namespace "default"
+There are seventeen services listed.

+**kubectl describe service <SERVICE-NAME> -n mac-cpp**

-However, I can login to rancher web site inside Nationwide and see the services https://<rancher-dashboard-url>/c/c-v5zwm/explorer/service
+I can login to rancher web site inside Nationwide and see the services https://<rancher-dashboard-url>/c/c-v5zwm/explorer/service

 When I look at Service: dev-stix-consumer-search , an app I am working on, it has following items.